miraboh/CockTailApp/README.md

 # CockTailApp
-The power of volley library
+The power of volley library and Picasso using kotlin language

 # You can try it out if you wish using the link below
 https://www.thecocktaildb.com/api/json/v1/1/filter.php?a=Alcoholic